jessniblo/OrangePrimer/Simulations/README.md

 Next, check `vim ~/.bashrc`, and it should look like:
 ![image](../images/bashrc_example.png)

+## Creating your first conda environment
+We need a bunch of packages to successfully run a simulation.
+To do that, we're going to run `conda create --name SolvSens`, which will be the environment to hold those packages.

+After running the conda create command, run:
+1. `conda activate SolvSens`
+2. `conda install pip numpy scipy matplotlib scipy pbr decorator tqdm`
+3. `pip install vermouth`
+4. `pip install --user insane`
+5. `pip install polyply`

 At this point your HPC system should be ready to go!

 ## Getting the files to run a simulation